At Britax Römer we have been protecting children on the road since 1966.

 For more than 50 years no costs or efforts have been spared to provide optimum safety for little ones.

-Today, Britax Römer develops and manufactures child car seats and pushchairs with 90% of child car seats being Made in Germany or Made in Britain.
+Today, Britax Römer develops and manufactures child car seats and pushchairs with 70% of child car seats being Made in Germany.

 At Britax Römer, we want to share our wealth of experience to empower you with the knowledge, confidence and peace of mind to enable smooth family car journeys each and everyday.